nizikawa-worms/wkRealTime/readme.md

 - All players must use the same version of the module.
 Players can display their module version by typing **/realtime** in chat.
 - When using teleport for the first time in round, the camera will be broken.
 Mouse cursor movement of other players is not visible.
 - Replays recorded by the game in real-time mode are currently broken.
-- The module is not compatible with wkBigLobby.